Susanne Schädlich: Career

 Shortly before her uncle's unmasking Schädlich moved to the United States for a stay that, in the end, lasted eleven years.
-Distance did nothing to soften for her the lasting shock which hit all the family members, that inz Schädlich's spying on family and friends nevertheless came as a complete surprise to his three younger siblings and their families.
+Distance did nothing to soften for her the lasting shock which hit all the family members.
+Karlheinz Schädlich's spying on family and friends nevertheless came as a complete surprise to his three younger siblings and their families.
 Schädlich settled in Los Angeles where she took a succession of jobs over the next few years.
 This enabled her to perfect her English to the point at which she was able to publish her first literary translations.
 One of the places at which she worked during her time in America was at the Max Kade Institute for Austrian-German-Swiss Studies in Los Angeles, where she was an academic researcher.
 In 1996 she obtained a bursary from the University of Southern California which enabled her to study modern German philology.
 She returned to Germany in 1999 and has lived in Berlin since then, undertaking regular assignments in the United States.

-Although the shock of her father's discoveries about Karlheinz Schädlich's betrayals was enduring, it was only after her uncle stuck a revolver in his mouth while sitting on a part bench in Berlin and killed himself at the end of 2007 that she felt compelled to record the whole affair in an autobiographical work which was published in 2008/9 as "Immer wieder Dezember.
+Although the shock of her father's discoveries about Karlheinz Schädlich's betrayals was enduring, it was only after her uncle stuck a revolver in his mouth while sitting on a park bench in Berlin and killed himself at the end of 2007 that she felt compelled to record the whole affair in an autobiographical work which was published in 2008/9 as "Immer wieder Dezember.
 Der Westen, die Stasi, der Onkel und ich" (loosely "December, always December.
 The west, the Stasi, the uncle and I").